 - Use financial mathematics to calculate the optimal allocation of investment capital between risky assets.

 - Critique the theory underlying asset pricing models such as the Single Index Model, the CAPM etc.

 RECOMMENDED TEXTS/KEY READING

-Students unable to submit a term assignment for medical reasons must produce a medical certificate to the School of Business Studies office within three working days of the missed submission date.
+A penalty for late submission will apply.
+Students unable to submit an assignment for medical reasons must produce a medical certificate to the School of Business Studies office within three working days of the missed submission date.
 Certificates received after that time will not be accepted.